top of page

 “I skate to where the puck is going, not to where the puck has been.”

 But like Wayne Gretzky, even the best business solution developers miss many of the shots they take.
 The key is taking shots in an opportunity-rich, supportive business environment.
-This expected environment is 1) tuned to a highly quantitative understanding of the current environment and future market trends, 2) is risk-taking tolerant, and 3) encourages adaptability.
-The following are 3 key elements to understand the adaptability necessary for creative-divergent thinkers: (1)
+The essential elements of this environment are:

-• Do you regularly ask “what if” questions? - this indicates how comfortable you are stimulating counterfactual thinking.
+1. Do you regularly ask “what if” questions? - this indicates how comfortable you are stimulating creative, divergent thinking.

-• How flexible are you with active unlearning? - this indicates your ability to quickly error-correct.
+2. How flexible are you with active unlearning? - this indicates your ability to quickly error-correct and not fall for confirmation bias.
+And

-• Are you an explorer? - this indicates whether you prioritize exploration (testing) v exploitation.
+3. Are you an explorer? - this indicates whether you prioritize testing and exploration v exploitation.

-Our businesses should encourage the creative-divergent thinking that may lead to the next big thing.
+Successful businesses encourage the creative-divergent thinking that may lead to the next big thing.

 An adaptability case study: Netflix and Blockbuster